 What is the Whole Brain Model?

 By what method can you, your group or your association adapt to society’s persistent change in complex nature and stay effective and successful.
 The key is to consider your thinking.
-Thinking is your brain process of making sense of the world but ways of thinking are different for each of us, meaning we all process information differently.
+Thinking is your brain (brain research) process of making sense of the world but ways of thinking are different for each of us, meaning we all process information differently.

 How frequently have you wondered why an untidy work area makes somebody insane, while others feel aroused by it.
 Why is it that some people understand your point quickly while others never seem to comprehend?
 Suppose you had a straightforward method to decode others without exhausting yourself.
-Thankfully there is a way, it’s called the whole brain thinking.
+Thankfully there is a way, it’s called the whole brain thinking(brain research).

 Whole-brain thinking gives a guide to your reasoning excursion.
 Understanding your learning will assist you with being increasingly successful at work and help you to team up better with others.

 You see a circle divided into four quadrants.
 Each quadrant represents a thinking style.
 This model was developed by Ned Herrmann helps us see our differences.
 Some of us have a thinking style that is conceptual and analytical, while others go with the details.
 Some of us are exceptionally sensitive to the emotional needs while some of us prefer to deal with the big picture and long term planning.

 Why is it important to understand the thinking style?
 Ned Herrmann tells a very funny story about an impatient manager in one of his seminars who blurted out- “What does the brain have to do with management?” to this Ned replied- “It has everything to do with managing.”